Nazarene (title): Nazareth

 Some consider Jesus the Nazarene more common in the Greek.
-The name "of Nazareth" is not used of anyone else, and outside the New Testament there is no reference to Nazareth.
+The name "of Nazareth" is not used of anyone else, and outside the New Testament there is no 1st-century reference to Nazareth.

 Nazareth and Nazarene are complementary only in Greek, where they possess the "z", or voiced alveolar fricative.
 In Semitic languages, Nazarene and its cognates Nazareth, Nazara, and Nazorean/Nazaraean possess the voiceless alveolar fricative corresponding to the "s" or "ts" sound.
 Voiced and voiceless sounds follow separate linguistic pathways.
 The Greek forms referring to Nazareth should therefore be Nasarene, Nasoraios, and Nasareth.
 The additional vowel (ω) in Nazorean makes this variation more difficult to derive, although a weak Aramaic vowel in Nazareth has been suggested as a possible source.